Assessment-template/Groundfish_template/README.md

-# Groundfish TOR #
+Groundfish TOR

-### Terms of Reference Template in R Markdown
+Terms of Reference Template in R Markdown

 Converted from Word by Melissa Monk, NOAA SWFSC

-### How to use this template
+How to use this template

-1. Make sure you have the necessary R packages installed
+Make sure you have the necessary R packages installed rmarkdown r4ss knitr xtable
-    * rmarkdown
-    * r4ss
-    * knitr
-    * xtable
-2. Make sure you have TeX installed
+Make sure you have the necessary LaTeX packages installed [package names here]
-    * Add any required LaTeX packages to the header.tex file

-3. Template is using the citation style of CJAFS, but this can be changed by altering the .csl file in the YAML

-4. The bibliography is currently generated from the chinarockfish2015.bib file.
-Add references to the China Rockfish Assessment 2015 group on Mendeley.
-The .bib file will be generated from this list of references.
-Mendeley is a reference manager found here: http://www.mendeley.com/.

 Perhaps some text could be added here on the commands required to convert an R Markdown (.Rmd) file to PDF or whatever other formats we might require.

-### When to get China Rockfish-specific

-Any thoughts on when to split China-specific work from the general template?
-Melissa's thought: Do you think any any other STAT teams want to use the template this cycle?
-If so, then we can distribute what we have whenever.
-If not, we can strip down our final report to create a template.
+Directions for creating the .bib file with Mendeley (free account required).

+Download Mendeley Desktop from https://www.mendeley.com/download-mendeley-desktop/ and also install the Web Importer (for use with Google Scholar).
+Join the China Rockfish Assessment 2015 group on Mendeley.
+Either input a reference manually or import it to Mendeley from Google Scholar.
+Add that reference to the China Rockfish Assessment 2015 folder in Mendeley Desktop.
+Make sure the Citation Key field is not blank and matches the key you want to reference it as in the RMarkdown document.
+Go to Documents in the China Rockfish folder in Mendeley, select all, and go to File-->Export.
+Export the files as a .bib file, and save and overwrite the chinarockfish2015.bib file in your version-controlled China2015 working folder.
+Make sure you include the new .bib file when you push your changes to GitHub